jscad/openscad-openjscad-translator/README.md

 This library is part of the JSCAD Organization, and is maintained by a group of volunteers.
 We welcome and encourage anyone to pitch in but please take a moment to read the following guidelines.

-* If you want to submit a bug report please make sure to follow the [Reporting Issues](https://github.com/jscad/csg.js/wiki/Reporting-Issues) guide.
+* If you want to submit a bug report please make sure to follow the [Reporting Issues](https://github.com/jscad/openscad-openjscad-translator/wiki/Reporting-Issues) guide.
 Bug reports are accepted as [Issues](https://github.com/jscad/openscad-openjscad-translator/issues/) via GitHub.

-* If you want to submit a change or a patch, please read the contents below on how to make changes.
+* If you want to submit a change or a patch, please see the [Contributing guide](https://github.com/z3dev/openscad-openjscad-translator/blob/master/CONTRIBUTING.md).
 New contributions are accepted as [Pull Requests](https://github.com/jscad/openscad-openjscad-translator/pulls/) via GithHub.

 * We only accept bug reports and pull requests on **GitHub**.

 * If you have a question about how to use OpenJSCAD, then please start a conversation at the [OpenJSCAD.org User Group](https://plus.google.com/communities/114958480887231067224).
-You might find the answer in the [OpenJSCAD.org User Guide](https://github.com/Spiritdude/OpenJSCAD.org/wiki/User-Guide).
+You might find the answer in the [OpenJSCAD.org User Guide](https://en.wikibooks.org/wiki/OpenJSCAD_User_Guide).

 * If you have a change or new feature in mind, please start a conversation with the [Core Developers](https://plus.google.com/communities/114958480887231067224) and start contributing changes.